learn-co-students/html-basics-well-formed-html-document-lab-online-web-prework/README.md

 ## Learning Goals

-- Add an appropriate `doctype` tag to the top of an HTML file
+- Add an appropriate `DOCTYPE` tag to the top of an HTML file
 - Add opening and closing `html` tags
 - Add opening and closing `head` and `body` tags
 - Add `title` tags